lsst-sqre/documenteer/docs/index.rst

 Technote projects
 =================

-A guide to writing reStructuredText-formatted LSST technical notes (technotes) using Sphinx and Documenteer:
+A guide to writing reStructuredText-formatted Rubin Observatory technical notes (technotes) using Sphinx and Documenteer:

 .. toctree::
    :maxdepth: 2